Bauxite mining in Australia: Huntly Mine

 Huntley Mine is located in the Darling Ranges area near Dwellingup in Western Australia and is currently owned by Alcoa of Australia Limited.
 Huntly mine produces approximately 25 million tonnes of bauxite per year with an alumina percentage of approximately 32.7%.
 Despite the relatively low grade ore, bauxite mined at Huntly is low in silica, an impurity, which allows for cheaper production of refining.
-Bauxite mined at Huntly mine is transported to either the Pinjurra Alumina Refinery by an overland conveying system or the Kwinana Alumina refinery by conveyor and rail.
+Bauxite mined at Huntly mine is transported to either the Pinjarra Alumina Refinery by an overland conveying system or the Kwinana Alumina refinery by conveyor and rail.

 The Huntly mine is situated in the Jarrah forest.
 In 1961, Alcoa obtained a mineral lease ML1sa, which provided them access to bauxite ores in certain areas of the Jarrah forest.
 Huntly Mine was not established until 1976 and was the second mine in the Darling Ranges, following the Jarrahdale mine started in 1963.
 Following restoration efforts at Jarrahdale prompted by the government, restoration efforts for both Huntly and Willowdale Mines were implemented and refined over time.
 This is largely due to public pressure and restoration technology advancements which have led to tighter legislation.
 Mining operations at Huntly are currently monitored by the Mining and Management Program Liaison Group (MMPLG), a group of government representatives who approve mining plans.